Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Methodology

-A sufficient condition for this assignment to correctly identify every mode $i$ (i.e., $\sigma(i)=i$ for all $i$) is that the self‑MAC exceeds all cross‑MAC values both row‑wise and column‑wise:
+A sufficient condition for this assignment to preserve label continuity --- i.e., for the algorithm to return the identity permutation $\sigma(i)=i$ without branch jumping --- is that the self-MAC strictly exceeds every cross-MAC both row-wise and column-wise:

-The \cref{eq: correct_tracking} contains both the row and column conditions.
-When \cref{eq: correct_tracking} holds, each diagonal entry $C_{ii}=1-\mathrm{MAC}[\mathbf{q}_i(k),\mathbf{q}_i(k+\Delta k)]$ is strictly smaller than every other entry in its row and column.
-It imply that the identity permutation is the unique optimal assignment: any permutation that maps $i$ to some $j\neq i$ would incur a cost larger than $C_{ii}$ in either the row or the column constraint, and the sum of costs would exceed that of the identity permutation.
+When \cref{eq:NCC} holds, every diagonal cost $C_{ii}$ is strictly smaller than all other entries in its row and column, forcing the identity permutation to be the unique optimal assignment.
+The conditions are sufficient but not necessary; even when violated, the Hungarian algorithm may still recover the correct matching if the global cost structure favours the identity.
+However, the row condition alone does not guarantee $\sigma(i)=i$ (especially when $M>N$), because a permutation could satisfy row minima while violating column minima.
+Both conditions are therefore required for a rigorous sufficient criterion at the algorithmic level.

-Therefore, the Hungarian algorithm must return the identity permutation, and every mode is correctly tracked.
-These conditions are sufficient but not necessary; in practice the Hungarian algorithm may still yield the correct matching even if they are violated, provided the global cost structure favours the identity.
-Nevertheless, row condition alone does not guarantee $\sigma(i)=i$ (especially when $M > N$), because a different permutation could still satisfy row minima if columns are not simultaneously minimal.
-Therefore, both row and column conditions are required for a rigorous sufficient criterion.
-These conditions underpins the MAC separation and error indicator developed in \cref{sec: existence}, where we monitor the deviation from these conditions to detect intervals that require refinement.
+We refer to \cref{eq:NCC} as the \emph{Numerical Consistency Condition} (NCC).
+It guarantees that the Hungarian algorithm returns the identity permutation and that mode labels remain continuous across adjacent steps.
+Crucially, the NCC is a purely numerical criterion: it ensures label continuity, not physical mode identity.
+In a severe veering zone, the condition can be satisfied even while the physical modes have effectively exchanged character, provided the eigenvalue gap remains above numerical noise.
+Physical correctness in ambiguous regions must therefore be established by one of two complementary mechanisms: (i)~symmetry-based constraints (e.g., the Wigner--von Neumann non-crossing rule), which forbid crossings between modes of the same symmetry class; or (ii)~adaptive numerical resolution, which refines the wavenumber step until the local eigenvector variation is fully captured by the MAC (see Proposition~1 and \cref{sec:existence}).
+The latter directly motivates the adaptive strategy of \cref{sec:adaptive}.